pydata/xarray/doc/internals/how-to-create-custom-index.rst

 If the index data can be reused as coordinate data, the ``Index`` subclass should implement :py:meth:`Index.create_variables`.
-This method accepts a dictionary of :py:class:`Variable` objects as input (used for propagating variable metadata) and should return a dictionary of new :py:class:`Variable` or :py:class:`IndexVariable` objects.
+This method accepts a dictionary of variable names as keys and :py:class:`Variable` objects as values (used for propagating variable metadata) and should return a dictionary of new :py:class:`Variable` or :py:class:`IndexVariable` objects.